RESEARCH AT QUEST

 The 2016 Quest Summer Fellowship recipients were Maya Broeke, Kelsey Chamberlin, Janali Gustafson, Seth Newman, Marielle Rosky, and Aaron Slobodin.
 They, along with other students who conducted research over the summer, spoke at the Quest Scholarship Conference on Saturday, November 19th.

-This Program is administered by the Quest Summer Fellowship Advisory Committee:
+This Program is administered by the Research, Scholarship, and Creative Works (RSCW) Committee:

 Melanie Bedore, Richard Hoshino, Mark Vaughan, Curt Wasson, and Rich Wildman (chair).

 “Most of the time I spent working didn’t really feel like work… I was given the chance to devote all my time and energy to something that I was deeply passionate about, using methods that I had created with the help of an equally passionate mentor.”